 \subsection{Centre positions}

-Because we apply no constraint on the relative centring of the two components of the bulge-disc decomposition, neither on the centring of each of both components or the single-S\'ersic profile in different bands, any offset between the centring of components is indicative of some anomaly in the fits or in the object (atypical galaxies), which may allow one to detect unreliable fitted profiles.
+Because we did not apply a constraint on the relative centring of the two components of the bulge-disc decomposition nor on the centring of the components or the single-S\'ersic profile in different bands, any offset between the centring of the components is indicative of some anomaly in the fits or in the object (atypical galaxies), which may allow one to detect unreliable fitted profiles.
 Figure \ref{position-offset-BD-1p} shows the distance between the position of the centre of the single-S\'ersic profile, denoted $C_\mathrm{1p}$, and those of the bulge or disc, denoted $C_\mathrm{B}$ and $C_\mathrm{D}$, respectively.
 In both cases, the distance is normalised by the effective radius of the single-S\'ersic profile $R_\mathrm{e,1p}$.
 The histograms along each axis are shown, and the colour of the points represent $B/T$ of the bulge-disc decomposition.
-The majority of galaxies ($97\%$) have their bulges and discs centred consistently with the single-S\'ersic component within $10^{-4}$ to 1 effective radius, with peaks at $0.05 R_\mathrm{e,1p}$ and $0.03 R_\mathrm{e,1p}$.
-Only 72 galaxies have either centre offsets larger than $R_\mathrm{e,1p}$ (see fractions below).
-There is a clear trend that distances to the bulge centre are smaller than to the disc centre when the galaxy is bulge-dominated ($B/T > 0.5$), and vice versa.
+A majority of the galaxies ($97\%$) have their bulges and discs centred consistently with the single-S\'ersic component within $10^{-4}$ to 1 effective radius, with peaks at $0.05 R_\mathrm{e,1p}$ and $0.03 R_\mathrm{e,1p}$.
+There are only 72 galaxies that either have a bulge or disc centre offset larger than $R_\mathrm{e,1p}$ (see fractions below).
+There is a clear trend that distances to the bulge centre are smaller than to the disc centre when the galaxy is bulge dominated ($B/T > 0.5$), and vice versa.

 Four areas are delimited in \fg\ref{position-offset-BD-1p} by the grey dashed-lines.
 The bottom-left quadrant corresponds to single-S\'ersic profiles whose centre aligns closely to those of both the bulge and disc ($2363$ out of $2445$ galaxies, \ie $96.6\%$).
 The top-right quadrant indicates a single-S\'ersic profile offset larger than the single-S\'ersic $R_\mathrm{e}$ from both the bulge and disc centres (13 galaxies, $0.5\%$), hence one of the two types of fits can be considered as spurious.
-The top-left (50 galaxies, $2.0\%$) and bottom-right (19 galaxies, $0.8\%$) quadrants, on the other hand, show an offset of the single-S\'ersic centre from that of the disc (or bulge) but not from the bulge (disc, respectively), meaning that the bulge and disc centres differ, and that the single S\'ersic centre is aligned with either one (predominantly the dominating component in terms of $B/T$).
+The top-left (50 galaxies, $2.0\%$) and bottom-right (19 galaxies, $0.8\%$) quadrants, on the other hand, show an offset of the single-S\'ersic centre from that of the disc (or bulge) but not from the bulge (disc, respectively), meaning that the bulge and disc centres differ and that the single S\'ersic centre is aligned with either one (predominantly the brighter component).